Strict liability: Vaccines

 In the United States courts have applied strict liability to vaccines since the Cutter incident in 1955.
-Some vaccines (eg. for Lyme disease) have been removed from the market because of unacceptable liability risk to the manufacturer.
+Some vaccines (e.g. for Lyme disease) have been removed from the market because of unacceptable liability risk to the manufacturer.

 The National Childhood Vaccine Injury Act (NCVIA) was enacted in 1986 to make an exception for childhood vaccines that are required for public school attendance.
 The NCVIA created a no-fault compensation scheme to stabilize a vaccine market adversely affected by an increase in vaccine-related lawsuits, and to facilitate compensation to claimants who found pursuing legitimate vaccine-inflicted injuries too difficult and cost prohibitive.

 Bicycle–motor vehicle collisions

 A form of strict liability has been supported in law in the Netherlands since the early 1990s for bicycle-motor vehicle collisions.
-In a nutshell, this means that, in a collision between a car and a cyclist, the driver is deemed to be liable to pay damages and his insurer (n.b. motor vehicle insurance is mandatory in the Netherlands, while cyclist insurance is not) must pay the full damages, as long as 1) the collision was unintentional (i.e. neither party, motorist or cyclist, intentionally crashed into the other), and 2) the cyclist was not in error in some way.
+In a nutshell, this means that, in a collision between a car and a cyclist, the driver is deemed to be liable to pay damages and his insurer (motor vehicle insurance is mandatory in the Netherlands, while cyclist insurance is not) must pay the full damages, as long as 1) the collision was unintentional (i.e. neither party, motorist or cyclist, intentionally crashed into the other), and 2) the cyclist was not in error in some way.
 Even if a cyclist made an error, as long as the collision was still unintentional, the motorist's insurance must still pay half of the damages.
-This does not apply if the cyclist is under 14 years of age, in which case the motorist must pay full damages for unintentional collisions with minors.
-If it can be proved that a cyclist intended to collide with the car, then the cyclist must pay the damages (or their parents in the case of a minor.).
+This does not apply if the cyclist is under 14 years of age, in which case the motorist must pay full damages.
+If it can be proved that a cyclist intended to collide with the car, then the cyclist must pay the damages (or their parents in the case of a minor).